-NEET PG 2020 – National Board of Examination (NBE) holds National Eligibility cum Entrance Test Post Graduate (NEET PG) in the month of January.
+NEET PG 2020 – National Board of Examination (NBE) is conducting National Eligibility cum Entrance Test Post Graduate (NEET PG) 2020 on January 05, 2020.
 It is a national level examination, held to fill MD/MS/ PG Diploma in India.
 MBBS candidates, who fulfill the eligibility criteria of NEET PG will be able to apply in 1st week of November 2019.
 The qualified candidates of NEET PG 2020 shall be called for 50% All India Quota Seats counselling by MCC.
 Other than this, state-level admissions shall also be done on the basis of the exam.
 Check more details on NEET PG 2020 from this page.

 NEET PG 2020